Welcome to Sonoran University’s Accessibility Office

-In addition, we are dedicated to working with administrators, faculty, staff and students throughout the entire SCNM community to promote and provide awareness of disability initiatives.
-We envision an SCNM community where all individuals are welcomed, valued, and encouraged to be contributing members.
+In addition, we are dedicated to working with administrators, faculty, staff and students throughout the entire Sonoran University community to promote and provide awareness of disability initiatives.
+Sonoran University is committed to building a community where all individuals feel respected, included, supported, and valued.

 Utilizing the menu options on the left, you can find additional information to assist you with applying for or amending current ADA services.